 There are a couple of mantras I like to use in these situation as well.
 One is by meditation teacher Jeff Warren.
 I tweaked it a bit.
 Whenever fear or stress overcomes you, say to yourself, "Welcome to the party."
 It basically is a reassuring statement to yourself that you may not always be able to control what happens to you, but you can bring your awareness to it and deal with to the best of your abilities.
 Another mantra I like to employ in these types of situations I borrowed from a song title from the 80's band, The Bears.
 It is called "Fear is Never Boring."
 For some reason, saying this helps me to lean into the situation a little bit more, and it enables me to settle my emotions while using the fear to make me feel more alive.
 In doing so, it opens up my attention and narrows my focus on the issue at hand.

 All too often, we talk ourselves out of doing things we want to do because of fear.
 We are too fearful to train for a half marathon.
 We are too fearful to tell someone special we love them.
 We are too fearful to take guitar lessons.

 We are too fearful to ask the boss for a raise, etc., etc., etc. In my book, Slow Your Roll-Mindfulness for Fast Times, I mentioned two fear acronyms I like to use.
 I did not create these, but I find them helpful in these types of situations: F.E.A.R. either stands for "Forget Everything and Run" or "Face Everything and Rise."
 The next time that fear has its grip on you, you decide which one you are going to choose.

-In his book, Conversations with God, Neale Donald Walsch basically breaks it down to two human emotions that drive everything: FEAR OR LOVE, "Fear holds close, love holds dear.
+In his book, Conversations with God, Neale Donald Walsch basically breaks it down to two human emotions that drive very much of what we do: FEAR OR LOVE, "Fear holds close, love holds dear.
 Fear grasps, love lets go.
 Fear rankels, love soothes.
 Fear attacks, love amends."